 *Gurney, K. December 2015.
 Performing the Present: The Second Life of Zombie Monuments.
 In: Art Africa, Issue 02, Cape Town: Bell-Roberts, pp. 14-17.

 *Gurney, K. with photographer Sydelle Willow Smith.
 February 2015.
-The Doppelgangers.
-In: Cityscapes, Issue 6.
-Download printed article pdf or access the website version.
-This article, about Hasan and Husain Essop, successful fine art photographers who collaborate together and take Cape Town as part inspiration for their fine art photography practice, shows the close imbrications between space, identity, politics, and imagination in a city where spatial inequality is still a defining feature.
+The Doppelgangers In: Cityscapes, Issue 6.
+This feature on Hasan and Husain Essop, successful fine art photographers and twins who collaborate in their professional practice, shows the close imbrications in their work between space, personal identity, politics, and imagination in a city where spatial inequality is still a reality.
 The article was written for an ACC exhibition about Cape Town, City Desired.

 *Gurney, K. with photographer David Harrison.
 2014.
-Edge Design: Urban form and social change in Khayelitsha and Dunoon, reflected upon through the issue of sanitation..
+Edge Design - Urban form and social change in Khayelitsha and Dunoon, reflected upon through the issue of sanitation.
 In: Cityscapes.
 Issue No. 5, pp. 34-49.
+This issue asks whether design can save the city; the article posits that people in fast-changing cities are already doing so in innovative ways.

 *Gurney, K, with photographer Delwyn Verasamy.
 Winter 2012.
 A Visionary Statement, reportage on the contested notion of Johannesburg as a ‘world class city’, a behind-the-scenes take on where such notions come from and what they might mean.
 In: Cityscapes, Issue 2, pp. 56-71.